 Note: Note that LeafDropMonth=9 means that leaves will drop in October (one month offset).

+Coarse Root and Fine Root Fraction

+The coarse root parameter defines the fraction of the species’ wood biomass that is coarse roots.
+The fine root parameter defines the fraction of the species’ leaf biomass that is fine roots.
+Value: 0.0 ≤ number ≤ 1.0.
+Unitless.

 Initial Ecoregion Parameters

 The initial ecoregion parameters allow soils to begin with some C and N. However, SOM C and N at time zero will also reflect the initial communities and ecoregion parameters (e.g., soil depth, field capacity, wilting point).

-Note: Dead biomass (wood, structural, and metabolic) is estimated from the growth and mortality of cohorts during initialization.

 Ecoregion Names